Jesus Was a Capricorn: Reception

-The first two singles from the album, the title track and “Jesse Younger,” both stiffed, and Jesus Was a Capricorn faded down the charts, but the label released “Why Me” as the third single and it quickly entered the country and pop charts, hitting number one in country in July 1973, and peaking in the pop Top 20 after a slow climb in November.
-That turned around the fortunes of Jesus Was a Capricorn, which marched back up the charts and reached number one on the country charts a full year after it had been released.
-Both album and single went gold, giving Kristofferson his greatest success as a recording artist.
+The first two singles from the album, the title track and “Jesse Younger,” both underperformed.
+The label then released “Why Me” as the third single, which quickly entered the country and pop charts.
+The song topped the US country chart in July 1973, also peaking at No. 20 on the Billboard Hot 100 after a slow climb in November.
+This brought "Jesus Was a Capricorn" back up the charts as well, reaching No. 1 on the country charts a full year after it had been released.
+Both the album and the "Why Me" single went gold, giving Kristofferson his greatest success as a recording artist.

+Record World called the title track a "funky song with a sing along kind of chorus with timely and clever lyrics delivered with appropriate gusto by Kris."